# #

 Micele McAlistair, or known more simply just by his moniker MM, is a titanic figure in the world of Literary Theory.
 A critic, a theorist, a Practical Berkelian, and an affective Pataphysicist – stories swirled around Micele McAlistair just as the leaves of this year’s Fall swirl about me.
 That he was the descendent of some Crown Duke of Saxe-Gotha, by way of an unmentionable Scottish Jacobin, and that he had learnt the art of physics from none other than Planck himself.
 That he was, in fact, a she – who had been forced to hide his identity from the academic establishment in the bad old days when being a woman meant an instant disqualification.
 That he had been friends with Wittgenstein, but s/he had punched Dali.

-McAlistair held court over a range of ultra-theoretical academic journals; the Republic Contemplivia and the Review, where he would spout forth his complex and bizarre claims about James Joyce, or the works of Virginia Woolf, and why the modern bumblebee must be a very decadent species, owing to their similarities with the last days of Rome (despotic rulers and threatened ecology).
+McAlistair held court over a range of ultra-theoretical academic journals; the Republic Contemplivia and the Review, where he would spout forth his complex and bizarre claims about James Joyce, or the works of Anais Nin, and why the modern bumblebee must be a very decadent species, owing to their similarities with the last days of Rome (despotic rulers and threatened ecology).
 All very droll stuff, and I was glad to be left to my own philosophies, my cat, and my streets.

 The McAlistair Theorum was a basic one.
 A ridiculously basic one, in fact.
 He argued that the world had no inherent existence, while I argued that it did.
 He argued that the world was not real, that it was a passing delusion that our mind was playing on itself – and I argued that it was solid, shared, and external, bound to the laws of Darwinian chemistry.